cyborch/slate/source/index.html.md

 > **Success Response:**

-> The returned data will contain the total count of products and an array of activities.
+> The returned data will contain the total count of activities and an array of activities.

 > **HTTP Status Code:** 200